christianalfoni/EmptyBox/drafts/2015_09_22_Introducing-Cerebral.md

 );
 ```

 The array in this signal indicates that the *getMessages* action is asynchronous.
 We do not define asynchronous behavior in the action itself, but in the signal.
-This increases your understanding of how a signal runs.
+This increases your understanding of how the signal runs.
 We also define an object following *getMessages*.
 All actions can be followed by an object.
 The object represents paths.
-By default any action can choose a *success* or *error* path, but you can define your own.
+By default any action can choose a *success* or *error* path, but you can also define your own.

+The arrays defined on **success** and **error** does not mean actions inside it runs asynchronous.
+Arrays are also required to express paths.
+So arrays inside an array means that it is asynchronous.
+So think of the arguments passed to the signal as an array... which they actually are.

 Let us take a look at the *getMessages* action.